moresk0/HTMLSurfer/README.md

  - counter.txt - where counting result is stored

 In midprocess main.tmp file is created where unfiltered links are stored.
 There is option for delete it in code, but it's commented out.

+Code surely isn't best, but it kinda works :D